 sudo privileges.
 All the commands in this tutorial should be run as a non-root user.

-FFmpeg is a program which is used in processing of multimedia content such as audio,video etc. It consist of many libraries and tools which helps to process the multimedia content.
-Through ffmpeg you can record,convert and stream the audio-video.
+FFmpeg is a program that is used in processing multimedia content such as audio, video, etc. It consists of many libraries and tools which help to process multimedia content.
+Through FFmpeg, you can record, convert and stream the audio video.

 Install FFmpeg on CentOS

 Step 1.
 The first command will update the package lists to ensure you get the latest version and dependencies.